dwi-handoyo/Asynchronous-Javascript/README.md

 # Asynchronous Javascript

-Basically Javascipt is synchronous, single theraded language.
+Basically Javascipt is synchronous, single threaded language.
 Asynchronous here just to simplify the term on how to manage the execution sequence of coding lines.

 Asynchronous means not occuring in same time.
 This night be happened in cases below: